santhoshrgit/SQLDATAWAREHOUSE/README.md

 2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
 3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.

-## 🛡️ License

-This project is licensed under the [MIT License](LICENSE).
-It is free to modify, and share this project with proper attribution.

-## 🌟 About Me
-I am Santhosh, a graduate in B.E.
-Agriculture Engineering from Sri Shakthi Institute of Engineering and Technology, Coimbatore, with a CGPA of 8.32, and i have since acquired skills in Python, Pandas, MS SQL, Power BI and excel.
-I’m eager to contribute my skills to innovative projects that drive efficiency and growth.